Dissertation Prospectus Guidelines

 Final Prospectus Approval

-Once the CAP approves the prospectus, the student is required to a completed GRS Dissertation Prospectus Approval Page to the Program Coordinator.
-The Program Coordinator will obtain the Director’s signature and submit the materials to the GRS office.
-If the CAP committee requires a student to make substantive changes to the prospectus as a condition of their approval, the student’s committee must review the revised prospectus before signing the approval form and an updated copy must be submitted to the Program Coordinator.
+Once the prospectus has been approved, the student is required to submit a completed GRS Dissertation Prospectus Approval Page to the Department Administrator.
+The Administrator will obtain the Director’s signature and submit the materials to the GRS office.
+If the committee requires a student to make substantive changes to the prospectus as a condition of their approval, the student’s committee must review the revised prospectus before signing the approval form and an updated copy must be submitted to the Department Administrator.